"No force was reasonable": Expert testifies in Chauvin murder trial | Law-Order

 "No force was reasonable": Expert testifies in Chauvin murder trial

 An expert in the use of force by police on Wednesday faulted the actions of former Minneapolis policeman Derek Chauvin in last year's deadly arrest of George Floyd, testifying that no force should have been used after Floyd was handcuffed and prone.
-Los Angeles Police Department Sergeant Jody Stiger appeared as a prosecution witness at Chauvin's murder trial, as prosecutors sought to further demonstrate that the fired former officer disregarded his training when he knelt on Floyd's neck for more than nine minutes.
+Los Angeles Police Department Sergeant Jody Stiger appeared as a prosecution witness at Chauvin's murder trial, offering testimony intended to show that the defendant disregarded his training when he knelt on Floyd's neck for more than nine minutes last May.

-Stiger told jurors that Floyd did not pose an immediate threat or actively resisted arrest at the time when Chauvin used deadly force on the 46-year-old Black man while he was handcuffed in the prone position in the May 2020 incident.
+Stiger told jurors that Floyd, a 46-year-old Black man, posed no immediate threat and was not actively resisting when Chauvin used deadly force on him.
 "My opinion was that no force was reasonable in that position," Stiger testified.
 "The pressure ... caused by the body weight could cause positional asphyxia and could cause death."

-The incident was captured on video, and Floyd's death prompted protests against racism and police brutality in many cities across the United States and around the world.
+Floyd's death, captured on a video widely viewed on social media, prompted protests against racism and police brutality in many cities across the United States and around the world.
 Chauvin, who is white, has pleaded not guilty to murder and manslaughter charges, arguing that he was following the training he had received in his 19 years on the police force.
 Three other officers on the scene have been charged with aiding and abetting murder and will stand trial later this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)